A new government office is coming to Bendigo being delivered by Regional Development Victoria in partnership with Development Victoria.

 A construction tender for the project will be awarded in May 2020, with construction scheduled to be complete mid-2022.

-The community are encouraged to attend a public consultation session to providefeedback on concept designs of the Bendigo GovHub.
-This will take place on Saturday 27 July.
-Find out more here.
+The community were encouraged to attend a public consultation session to provide feedback on concept designs of the Bendigo GovHub.
+This took place on Saturday 27 July in the Bendigo Town Hall from 10am - 2pm.

-Once community feedback has been received and analysed, work can begin on the detailed design of the building.
+The community feedback received will be analysed and work can begin on the detailed design of the building.
 The final design will be released at a later date.

 Each of the tenant agencies that are moving to the Bendigo GovHub are already working with staff about their relocation needs.